Subscribe to updates

 Summary

 The Licensing Sub-Committee of Wandsworth Council was scheduled to consider applications for special treatment licences for two establishments: Therapy Rooms Putney and The Pilates Room.
-Both applications involved discussions around the suitability of the applicants and the proposed treatments.
+Both applications involved discussions around the suitability of the applicants and the treatments proposed.

-The applicant, Therapy Rooms SW15 Limited, submitted a response to the objection, clarifying the company's structure and stating that Deborah Henley was the sole director and responsible person.
-The applicant asserted that any historical matters raised in the objection predated the incorporation of the new company and had no connection to it.
-They also highlighted that during a recent inspection, Mr. McGann had advised submitting a new application with a fit and proper person, which they had done.
+The applicant, Therapy Rooms SW15 Limited, submitted a response to the objection, clarifying the company structure and stating that Deborah Henley was the sole director and responsible person.
+The applicant asserted that historical matters predating the company's incorporation were not relevant to the new application and that they had followed the guidance of the licensing officer to submit a new application with a fit and proper person in place.
+A supplementary document from the applicant indicated that higher-risk treatments had ceased, and only low-risk services were currently taking place, reducing public health and safety concerns.

 Attendees